desjare/grumpyplayer/README.md

 # grumpyplayer

-Experimental linux video player video player based on glfw, OpenGL, ALSA and ffmpeg.
+Experimental linux video player video player based on glfw, OpenGL, ALSA, ffmpeg and boost.
+It supports full screen mode using the 'f' key, drag & drop, bicubic gpu resizing.

+This is a proof of concept of how to design a player with modules having very little coupling together.
+It is written in C++ but with the Go language approach in mind.
+While the implementation uses encapsulation, structure and data definitions are public.
+It relies heavily on C++ standard library or boost but it uses a more a C style design approach in the implementation.
+Explicit is better than implicit.
+It does not use polymorphism, abstract classes or exception.
+It contains very little OS specific calls and is probably easy to port to another platform.

 The player uses a consumer and producer pattern to play and decode and fetch the media.
 It is multithreaded and uses lock free queue as IPC.
 It has no locks.

-Modules are:
+Main modules are:
 * player
-* gui
+* gui (glfw3)
 * audiodevice (ALSA)
-* videodevice (OpenGL & glfw3)
+* videodevice (OpenGL)
-* mediadecoder
+* mediadecoder (ffmpeg)

-This is a proof of concept of how to design a player with modules having very little coupling together.
-It is written in C++ but with the Go language approach in mind.
-It does not use polymorphism or exception.

 OpenGL implementation is from https://gist.github.com/rcolinray/7552384.
 It has been adapted for windows scaling.
+The resizing GLSL bicubic algorithm is from http://www.java-gaming.org/index.php?topic=35123.0.

 <h1>Requirements</h1>